-- 1. Set the required jumpers on board each device according to the instructions provided by the manufacturer.
-(IDE devices, HDD, and CD-ROM have to set jumpers on Master or Slave mode depending on your willing to install more than one device for each kind.) - 2.
+- 1. Set the required jumpers on each device according to the instructions provided by the manufacturer.
+(IDE devices, HDD, and CD-ROM have to set jumpers to Master or Slave mode depending on whether you install more than one device of each kind.) - 2.
 Connect IDE cable and FDD cable on the back-panel of the internal peripheral devices to the corresponding headers on board.
-Note that the cable should be oriented with its colored stripe (usually in red or magenta) connected to pin#1 both on the mainboard IDE or FDD connector and on the device as well. - 3.
-Connect an available power cable through your system power supply unit to the back-panel of each peripheral device.
+Note that the cable should be oriented with its colored stripe (usually red or magenta) connected to pin#1 both on the mainboard IDE or FDD connector and on the device as well. - 3.
+Connect an available power cable from your system power supply unit to the back-panel of each peripheral device.
 Note that the power cable is directional and cannot fit in if not properly positioned.